Shaw Neilson: Poetry

-Legacy
+Later life and legacy

-In 1946 a bronze sculpture of the poet was commissioned for the opening of the Footscray Children's Library in Buckley Street.
+In 1946, a bronze sculpture of the poet was commissioned for the opening of the Footscray Children's Library in Buckley Street.
 The sculpture, by Wallace Anderson, is still on display at the Footscray Library in Paisley Street.
 The Maribyrnong Library Service, who now run the Footscray Library, holds an archive, the John Shaw Neilson Collection.
 There is also a local John Shaw Neilson Society.

-In 1964 the Nhill and District Historical Society erected a monument to Neilson.
+In 1964, the Nhill and District Historical Society erected a monument to Neilson.
 In 1972 the cottage birthplace of Neilson was relocated from Penola to a park in Nhill, as the John Shaw Neilson National Memorial Cottage.

-Since 1970 the Fellowship of Australian Writers has presented an annual award, the FAW John Shaw Neilson Poetry Award, for unpublished poems of at least 14 lines.
+Since 1970, the Fellowship of Australian Writers has presented an annual award, the FAW John Shaw Neilson Poetry Award, for unpublished poems of at least 14 lines.

-Since 2005 the Penola Coonawarra Arts Festival have hosted the John Shaw Neilson Art Prize, for visual works inspired by the poet.
+Since 2005, the Penola Coonawarra Arts Festival have hosted the John Shaw Neilson Art Prize, for visual works inspired by the poet.

 Despite Melbourne's strong literary tradition, there are no Melbourne suburbs named after writers.
 There was a campaign in 2009 to name a new suburb after Neilson.